GriffinPlus/dotnet-libs-common/README.md

 This namespace provides everything concerning generic i/o operations and contains the following classes:

-- `ChainableMemoryBlock`: A buffer that can be linked with other buffers (building block of the `MemoryBlockStream` class).
+- `ChainableMemoryBlock`: A buffer that can be linked with other buffers (can be allocated on the heap or rented from an `ArrayPool<byte>`).
-- `MemoryBlockStream`: A stream that grows on demand by maintaining a linked list of buffers.
+- `MemoryBlockStream`: A stream that grows on demand by maintaining a linked list of `ChainableMemoryBlock` buffers.

 #### Namespace: GriffinPlus.Lib.Threading